top of page

 Projects complete.
 Capabilities are deployed.
 Tools are adopted.

-Yet, when leaders ask Did this deliver what we expected?”, the answer is often unclear, qualified, or anecdotal.
+Yet, when leaders ask Did this deliver the benefits we expected?”, the answer is often unclear, qualified or anecdotal.

 This is not because AI cannot deliver value.
 It is because benefits realisation is frequently treated as an afterthought — rather than as a management discipline in its own right.